-Twitter is another way to connect with people and spread information about a particular subject.
+Twitter is another way to connect with people on social media and spread information about a particular subject.
 There are a lot of people that use Twitter and it’s a big “buzz word” these days, but I’m not sure that devoting a significant amount of time to it is the best use of a small business’s resources.
-Should it be included in your marketing options?
+Should it be included in your digital marketing options?
 Sure, but I would keep the time involved fairly limited and streamline the process.

 Why Facebook is better than Twitter for small businesses